SOCIAL ENTERPRISE FAQs

 Working with our members, we:

-- Work with private sector organisations who want to explore or consolidate their position in the rapidly-growing social enterprise market.
+Work with private sector organisations who want to explore or consolidate their position in the growing social enterprise market.
 We provide a range of opportunities for them to engage with social enterprises and get involved in the social enterprise ‘space’.
+The Buy Social guide gives advice on how firms can bring social enterprises into their supply chains and use their purchasing power to benefit society.

 - Provide a range of support and consultancy services to social enterprises as well as public and private sector organisations.